ale-rinaldi/distreamer/README.md

 OUTPUTLEVEL=1
 ```

-A full list of all the available options, with some commends about what they do, can be found in the `distreamer.template.conf` in the GitHub repository.
+A full list of the available options, with some comments about what they do, can be found in the `distreamer.template.conf` in the GitHub repository.

 Alternatively, you can mount a directory containing a `distreamer.conf` file into `/distreamer/conf`.
 This way, the config file won't be generated from the environment variables.